project-chip/connectedhomeip/examples/wifi-echo/esp32/README.md

 ## Using the Echo Server

+There are two ways to use the Echo Server running on the deivce.

+### Connect the ESP32 to a 2.4GHz Network of your choice

+1. To connect the device to your network all you need to do is give it the credentials to your network via the `menuconfig` target.

+                $ idf make menuconfig

+2. While in the configurator, navigate to
+    `Component Config`->`CHIP Device Layer`->`WiFi Station Options` and fill out the WiFi SSID and Password.

+3. Now flash the device with the same command as before.
+(Use the right `/dev` device)

+                $ idf make flash monitor ESPPORT=/dev/tty.SLAB_USBtoUART

+4. The device should boot up and connect to your network.
+When that happens you will see a long like this in the monitor.

+                I (5524) chip[DL]: SYSTEM_EVENT_STA_GOT_IP
+                I (5524) chip[DL]: IPv4 address changed on WiFi station interface: <IP_ADDRESS>...

+5. Then running the following command will ping the ESP32 and cause it to echo.
+    If necessary replace the `<IP_ADDRESS>` with the address printed by the device in the monitor.

+                $ echo "Hello over IP" | nc -w1 -u 192.168.4.1 8000

+Note: The ESP32 does not support 5GHz networks.
+Also, the Device will presist your network configuration.
+To erase it, simply run.

+                $ idf make erase_flash ESPPORT=/dev/tty.SLAB_USBtoUART

+### Use the ESP32's Network

+Alternatively, you can connect to the ESP32's Soft-AP directly.

-After the application has been flashed, connect the ESP32's Soft-AP.
+1. After the application has been flashed, connect the ESP32's Soft-AP.
 It's usually something like `CHIP_DEMO-XXXX` where the last 4 digits are from the device's MAC address.

-Once you're connected, the server's IP can be found at the gateway address and at the listed port number(Default: `8000`).
+2. Once you're connected, the server's IP can be found at the gateway address and at the listed port number(Default: `8000`).

-Then running the following command will ping the ESP32 and cause it to echo.
+3. Then running the following command will ping the ESP32 and cause it to echo.
     If necessary replace the `192.168.4.1` with the address printed by the device in the monitor.

               $ echo "Hello over IP" | nc -w1 -u 192.168.4.1 8000